CpaterCodes/Bank-Test-Practice/README.md

 As a user
-So that I can keep track of all such activities and be alerted to fraud I would like to be able to see my balance and the date/amount of all activities (status: building tests)
+So that I can keep track of all such activities and be alerted to fraud I would like to be able to see the date/amount of all activities (status: building tests)

 As a user